visit-dav/visit/src/doc/data_into_visit/VTKFormat.rst

     LOOKUP_TABLE default
     s1 s2 ... sN

-The scalar field section starts with a single line with the keyword `SCALARS` followed by the name of the field followed by the data type followed by the number of values per scalar.
+The scalar field section starts with a single line with the keyword `SCALARS` followed by the name of the field followed by the datatype followed by the number of values per scalar.
 The number of values per scalar is optional, and if present, must be `1`.
 Next comes the lookup table information.
 The lookup table information consists of a single line with the keyword `LOOKUP_TABLE` followed by the keyword `default`.